wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 2. **InstantSend loop** — Monitors the transaction mempool.
 For each qualifying transaction (≤ 10 inputs), checks whether this masternode is in the 10-node quorum (selected using the tx hash as seed).
 If in quorum, signs an `ISV1` vote and broadcasts it via P2P.

-3. **Heartbeat loop** *(requires `--mn-payout-key`)* — Monitors new blocks.
-Every `MASTERNODE_HEARTBEAT_MIN_BLOCK_INTERVAL` (5) blocks, if the masternode is Active, builds and submits a zero-input heartbeat transaction signed with the payout private key.
-The transaction bypasses normal fee/PoW validation; signature and rate-limit checks ensure only legitimate operators can submit.
+3. **Heartbeat loop** *(requires `--mn-operator-key`)* — Monitors new blocks.
+Every `MASTERNODE_HEARTBEAT_MIN_BLOCK_INTERVAL` (5) blocks, if the masternode is Active and the daemon is synchronized, builds and submits a zero-input heartbeat transaction signed with the operator private key.
+The transaction bypasses normal fee/PoW validation; signature, anti-replay and rate-limit checks ensure only the legitimate operator can submit.

 If `--mn-signing-key` is not provided, `MasternodeSigner` does not start.
-If `--mn-payout-key` is not provided, the heartbeat loop does not run (the node participates in quorums but does not auto-heartbeat).
+If `--mn-operator-key` is not provided, the heartbeat loop does not run (the node participates in quorums but does not auto-heartbeat).

 ---